snnehalsrivastava/Yuty-Data-Science-Project-Facial-Skin-Concern-Detection/README.md

 This project was developed by MSc Business Analytics 2022/2023 Group 9 under the guidance of our esteemed supervisors: **Chris Sutton, Lei Fang, and Natalia Efremova**.
 We extend our gratitude to Yuty for providing the dataset and the opportunity to work on this impactful project.

+## PLEASE NOTE: the dataset and code for this project are not publicly shared due to confidentiality agreements with Yuty Ltd.; only the project report and key findings are provided as a separate file.